ezisezis/fschat-app/README.md

 ```
 npm install
 ```
-To run the app, just do:
+To run the app, just do (by default, runs on http://localhost:3000):
 ```
 yarn start
 ```